 The Banco Santander group operates a 'subsidiary model'.
 This involves autonomous units, such as Santander UK, operating in core markets, with each unit being responsible for its own liquidity, funding and capital management on an on-going basis.
 The model is designed to minimise the risk to the Banco Santander group, and all its units, from problems arising elsewhere in the Banco Santander group.
-The subsidiary model means that Banco Santander SA has no obligation to provide any liquidity, funding or capital assistance, although it enables Banco Santander to take advantage selectively of opportunities.
-As a PRA regulated entity, Santander UK is expected to satisfy the PRA liquidity and capital requirements on a standalone basis.
+The subsidiary model means that Banco Santander SA has no obligation to provide any liquidity, funding or capital assistance, although it enables Banco Santander SA to take advantage selectively of opportunities.

-Under the subsidiary model, Santander UK plc primarily generates funding and liquidity through UK retail and corporate deposits, as well as in the financial markets through its own debt programmes and facilities to support its business activities and liquidity requirements.
+Under the subsidiary model, Santander UK Group Holdings plc primarily generates funding and liquidity through UK dividends remitted from Santander UK plc. as well as in the financial markets through its own debt programmes and facilities to support its business activities and liquidity requirements.
 It does this by relying on the strength of its own balance sheet and profitability, and its own network of investors.
-It does not rely on a guarantee from Banco Santander SA or any other member of the Banco Santander group, other than certain of the Company's own subsidiaries and its immediate holding company, Santander UK Group Holdings plc to generate this funding or liquidity.
-Santander UK does not raise funds to finance other members of the Banco Santander group or guarantee the debts of other members of the Banco Santander group and its immediate holding company, Santander UK Group Holdings plc.
+It does not rely on a guarantee from Banco Santander SA or any other member of the Banco Santander group, other than certain of the Company's own subsidiaries to generate this funding or liquidity.
+Santander UK does not raise funds to finance other members of the Banco Santander group or guarantee the debts of other members of the Banco Santander group (other than certain of the Company's own subsidiaries).

 Exposures to other Banco Santander group members are established and managed on an arm's length commercial basis.
-All intra-group transactions are monitored by the Board Risk Committee and transactions which are not in the ordinary course of business must be pre-approved by the Santander UK Board.
-In addition, is subject to PRA limits on exposures to, and on liquidity provided to, other members of the Banco Santander group.
+All intra-group transactions are monitored by the Santander UK Board Risk Committee and transactions which are not in the ordinary course of business must be pre-approved by the Santander UK Board.
+In addition, Santander UK is subject to PRA limits on exposures to, and on liquidity provided to, other members of the Banco Santander group.

 The subsidiary model gives Santander UK considerable financial flexibility, yet enables it to continue to take advantage of significant synergies and strengths that come from being part of the global Banco Santander group, in brand, products, systems, platforms, development capacity and management capability.
-In the subsidiary model, the Banco Santander group facilitates the sharing of best practice and provides common technology, operations and support services to all of its subsidiaries via independent operating entities, themselves established by Banco Santander SA so as to be able to continue operating as viable standalone businesses.
+In the subsidiary model, the Banco Santander group facilitates the sharing of best practice and provides common technology, operations and support services to all of its subsidiaries via independent operating entities, themselves established by Banco Santander so as to be able to continue operating as viable standalone businesses.